Unitary patent and

 As of June 1, 2023, when the UPC Agreement enters into force, unitary patents can be applied for or registered at the European Patent Office (EPO).

-Attention: All existing European patents and patent applications are affected by the introduction of the UPC.
+All at that time existing European patents and patent applications were affected by the introduction of the UPC.

 Unitary patent | briefly explained